Smoked Pork Butt

 This is a good time to get your sides together, whether it’s Coleslaw or my Cornbread Recipe or some Crispy Smashed Potatoes.

-Once the pork has rested, shred it up with a fork, and it is ready to eat!
+Once the smoked pork butt has rested, shred it up with a fork, tossing it with any of the rendered fat that was captured in the foil.

 Recipe FAQ